whyboris/utilitarianism.net/content/types-of-utilitarianism.md

 _→ Main article: [Population Ethics](/population-ethics)_

-Utilitarians agree that if the number of people is held constant, we should promote the _sum total of well-being_ in that fixed population.[^11] But in reality, the population is not fixed.
-We have the option of bringing more people into existence, such as by having children.
-If these additional people would have good lives, is that a way of making the world better?
-This question falls in the domain of _population ethics_, which deals with the moral problems that arise when our actions affect who and how many people are born and at what quality of life.

 Classical utilitarianism accepts a population ethical theory known as the _total view_, which holds that:

 > **One outcome is better than another if and only if it contains greater total well-being.**

-Importantly, one population may have greater total well-being than another in virtue of having more people.
-One way to calculate this total is to multiply the number of individuals with their average quality of life.
-For example, the total view regards a world with 100 inhabitants at average well-being level 10 as just as good as another world with 200 inhabitants at well-being level 5—both worlds contain 1,000 units of well-being.

 The total view implies that we can improve the world in two ways: either we can improve the quality of life of existing people, or we can increase the number of people living positive lives.[^12] In practice, there are often trade-offs between making existing people happier and creating additional happy people.
 On a planet with limited resources, adding more people to an already large population may at some point diminish the quality of life of everyone else severely enough that total well-being decreases.

 The total view’s foremost practical implication is [giving great importance](/utilitarianism-and-practical-ethics#longtermism) to ensuring the long-term flourishing of civilization.
 Since the total well-being enjoyed by all future people is potentially enormous, according to the total view, the [mitigation of existential risks](/acting-on-utilitarianism#existential-risk-reduction)—which threaten to destroy this immense future value—is one of the principal moral issues facing humanity.

-The major alternatives to the total view in population ethics include the _average view_, _variable value theories_, _critical level (and range) theories,_ and _person-affecting views_.
+Alternatives to the total view in population ethics include the _average view_, _variable value theories_, _critical level (and range) theories,_ and _person-affecting views_.
 We explain and discuss these theories in the chapter on [Population Ethics](/population-ethics).

 ## Further Distinctions Among Utilitarian Theories